Best Aluminum Canoes For 2025

 Why should you buy an aluminum canoe?

 The best feature of these canoes is their durability.
 They can be banged, bashed and dragged with little caution.
-Aluminum does not degrade from UV exposure like other canoes, so they can be stored outdoors as well.
-Many are tailored toward recreational paddling, and will have wide, flat bottoms or square sterns for motors to be attached.
+Aluminum does not degrade from UV exposure like other canoe materials, so aluminum canoes can be stored outdoors as well.
+Many are tailored toward recreational paddling and will have wide, flat bottoms or square sterns for motors to be attached.

-Aluminum canoes come in two main styles; square-sterned and pointed-end.
+Aluminum canoes come in two main styles: square-sterned and pointed-end, sometimes called double-ended.
 Square-sterned canoes can have small outboard motors attached to the back.
 Consider these boats if you are planning to attach a motor.
 Go for a pointed-end canoe if you won’t use a motor, as the tapered stern helps the canoe travel through the water more efficiently, making it easier to paddle.

 Where can you buy an aluminum canoe?